kubevirt/community/responsibilities/community_meeting.md

 * Recordings
   * The Zoom meeting is set to record to the platform
-  * Recording needs to be dowloaded then uploaded to KubeVirt’s YouTube channel and the Community Meetings playlist.
+  * Recording needs to be downloaded then uploaded to KubeVirt’s YouTube channel and the Community Meetings playlist.
   * Community organizers will add the YouTube link to the meeting notes